AshKmo/ash-script/README.md

 ash-script is an interpreted, dynamically-typed, garbage-collected general-purpose programming language.

 ### Comments
-In ash-script, comments can be written between two hash marks, like so:
+In ash-script, comments can be written between two square brackets, like so:

 ```
-# this is a comment #
+[ this is a comment ]
 ```

-Anything between and including two hash marks is considered part of a comment and is not executed as code.
+Anything between and including two square brackets is considered part of a comment and is not executed as code.
 Thus, multiline comments are also possible:

 ```
-#
+[
     This is a
     multiline
     comment.
-#
+]
 ```

-A slight downside to this approach is that shebangs must have an additional hash mark placed on the line after them:
+An initial shebang line is also automatically skipped.
 ```
 #!/build/ash-script run
-#
+print "This script can be executed directly";
 ```

 ### Data types